QiucenTao/Voltage-sensitivity-of-residential-loads/README.md

 * update the database with voltage sensitivity profiles of new loads, e.g. an air conditioner
 * a detailed explanation of the load behavior during the tested scenario is provided in the "Individual Loads" folder
 * the voltage sensitivity profile is provided in both csv and mat format in the "Sensitivity Dataset" folder
-* in Table II below, the min and max value of the voltage sensitivity and power is added.
+* in Table II below, the minimum and maximum values of the voltage sensitivity and power are added to show the range of the voltage sensitivity during a certain operation mode.

 ## Contact
 Qiucen Tao (qiucen.tao@kit.edu)